Source: California Invasive Plant Council

 Eucalyptus globulus (Tasmanian blue gum)

-Eucalyptus globulus (Tasmanian blue gum) is a tree (family Myrtaceae) found throughout California, but has primarily escaped to become invasive along the coast from northern to southern California.
-Native plants are unable to grow underneath groves of eucalyptus.
-This has been attributed to either the thick litter layer that can develop, or perhaps an allelopathic effect.
+Eucalyptus globulus (Tasmanian blue gum) is a tree (family Myrtaceae) found throughout California, but has primarily escaped to become invasive along the coast.
+It has effects on fire danger, native plants, and wildlife.

 Cal-IPC Inventory rating: Limited

 Cal-IPC Resources on Eucalyptus globulus

-- California Invasive Plant Inventory Plant Assessment Form - (Reassment in progress.)
-Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
+- California Invasive Plant Inventory Plant Assessment Form - Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
 Does not include management information.
 (Revised assessment, March 2015.)

 - CalWeedMapper - Statewide maps, climate models, and reports.